maldoinc/wireup/docs/pages/annotations.md

 ```

 ### Explicit injection annotation
 Even though annotating services is optional, you CAN still annotate them to be explicit about what will
 be injected.
 This also has the benefit of making the container throw when such as service
 does not exist instead of silently skipping this parameter.

+This has limited application when using annotated types as the runtime will raise regardless, but when using
+default values as annotations it can be quite useful.

 ```python
 @container.autowire